 - a.
-The Company and its employees The Company actively supports the principle of equal employment opportunity and expects its Executives and senior managers to practise and support this principle.
+The Company and its employees The Company actively supports the principle of equal employment opportunity and expects its Executives and employees to practise and support this principle.
 The Company's policy is to ensure that is does not engage in discriminatory practices and to make employment and career decisions on the basis of individual ability, performance, experience, and Company requirements. - The Company regards personal, physical or sexual harassment as unacceptable.
-The Company expects and requires its Executives and senior managers to comply with Occupational Health and Safety laws and Company policies. - b.
+The Company expects and requires its officers and employees to comply with Work Health and Safety laws and Company policies. - b.
 The Company and partners, customers and suppliers The Company's partners, customers and suppliers will be treated fairly and with respect.
 The Company strives to maintain open and frank business dealings and to develop mutually advantageous relationships.